Using Prioritization Matrix to achieve consensus

 Prioritization Matrix is often mentioned along Six Sigma set of strategies, techniques, and tools for process improvement.
 While this sounds very academic, to put in simple terms, Prioritization Matrix is a simple, yet effective approach you can use with your current or potential customers or with your team members to achieve consensus about issues, by arranging them in order of importance, based on a weighted criteria.

-How to use Prioritization Matrix?
+How to use priority matrix software?

 Before we get any deeper into what this simple tool does, please see below a couple of interactive prioritization matrix examples.
 This is what your test participants will use to layout their preferences.
 The first demo test is utilizing cards with text labels only and another one is using images.
 The system will then analyze the criteria matrix and combine individual participants' responses into a total score.